 A slight jiggle to your lemon bars after baking is fine.
 The edges should be completely set and the filling should no longer be runny.
 The bars will continue to set as they cool.

-Yes!
-You can freeze your lemon bars for up to three to four months.
+Freezing: You can freeze your lemon bars for up to three to four months.
 If you plan on freezing the bars, skip dusting powdered sugar on top and simply slice them into bars.
 Once sliced, place the bars on a sheet pan and freeze them individually until solid.
 You can then add the bars to a freezer safe storage bag or container.
 Individually wrapping them will help to prevent freezer burn from occurring.
+Once you are ready to eat a bar, remove it from the freezer and let it thaw in the fridge.
+Once thawed, sprinkle on a bit of powdered sugar and enjoy!

 gluten free lemon bars